The Economy remains the top issue facing Britain but only just - as concern about race/immigration continues to close the gap

 - Economist article

-Ipsos MORI's Issues Index is conducted monthly and provides an overview of the key issues concerning the country.
-Ipsos MORI interviewed a representative quota sample of 980 adults aged 18+ across Great Britain.
+Ipsos's Issues Index is conducted monthly and provides an overview of the key issues concerning the country.
+Ipsos interviewed a representative quota sample of 980 adults aged 18+ across Great Britain.
 The questions are spontaneous - i.e. respondents are not prompted with any answers.
-Ipsos MORI's Capibus vehicle was used for this survey.
+Ipsos's Capibus vehicle was used for this survey.
 Interviews were conducted face-to-face in-home between 29th Nov - 5th Dec in 190 sampling points across Great Britain.
 Data are weighted to match the profile of the population.